Jazz Party

 Jazz Party is a 1959 album by Duke Ellington and His Orchestra which contains a "formidable gallery of jazz stars" guesting, including Dizzy Gillespie and Jimmy Rushing (formerly the vocalist for Count Basie).
-It featured also a 9-strong percussion section on two tracks.
+It also featured a 9-strong percussion section on two tracks.

-The recording was first digitally remixed by Larry Keyes and remastered by Vlado Meller in 1987 and released on CD in the "CBS Jazz Masterpieces" series.
+The recording was first digitally remixed by Larry Keyes and remastered by Vlado Meller in 1987 and released on CD in the CBS Jazz Masterpieces series.
 A new remastering by Bernie Grundman in the early 2000s was first issued by Mobile Fidelity Sound Lab.